 You can also substitute potato starch with cornflour.
-If you prefer a less sticky texture, omit the starch and replace it with the same amount of rice flour.
+If you prefer a less sticky texture, omit the starch and replace it with the same rice flour.

-Now heat the rice flour batter over low heat and continuously scrape the side of the pot until the batter transforms into a thick paste.
-The batter will turn into a paste when it is around 60 to 65 degrees Celsius.
+Now heat the rice flour batter over low heat and continuously scrape the pot’s side until the batter transforms into a thick paste.
+The batter will turn into a paste around 60 to 65 degrees Celsius.

-Now add the taro, fried shallot, and the remaining ingredients into the flour paste.
+Add the diced taro, fried shallot, and the remaining ingredients to the flour paste.
 Combine everything to form a homogeneous mixture.

-The reason to half cook the rice flour mixture into a thick paste before adding the taro is to prevent the taro and other ingredients from sinking to the bottom.
+Half-cook the rice flour mixture into a thick paste before adding the taro to prevent the taro and other ingredients from sinking to the bottom.
 Mix well.

-Pour the mixture into the pan or casserole .
+Pour the taro mixture into the pan or casserole.
+It does not matter whether it is a round pan or rectangular.
 Give it a few shakes and level the surface with a spatula.

-Sprinkle the reserved Chinese sausage, cured meat, and dried shrimps on the surface.
-Cover the cake with an aluminum foil to prevent water from dripping on the taro cake during steaming.
+Sprinkle the reserved Chinese sausage, cured meat, and dried shrimp on the surface.
+Cover the cake with aluminum foil to prevent water from dripping on the taro cake during steaming.

 5. Steam the taro cake

-Turn the cake upended to unmold the cake.
+Turn the cake upend to unmold the cake.
 Remove the baking paper.

-Leave it in the refrigerator for a few hours or better still overnight until it cools completely.
-Otherwise, the cake is likely sticking to the knife if you try to cut it into squares.
+Please leave it in the refrigerator for a few hours or, better still, overnight until it cools completely.
+Otherwise, the cake will stick to the knife if you cut it into squares.
 You can serve it directly or pan-fried both sides of the cake slices slightly before serving.
-Cut it into 1 inch wide slices, and then pan-fried both sides until lightly brown.
+Cut it into 1-inch wide slices, then pan-fried both sides until lightly brown.

 You can store it in the refrigerator or freeze it for future consumption.

-Note: You will also likely love another similar Chinese dessert called radish cake (蘿蔔糕).
+Note: You will likely love another Chinese cuisine called radish cake (蘿蔔糕 / turnip cake).
 Follow this link to get the recipe.